What Is Video Bitrate (And What Bitrate Should You Use)? (Update)

 Of course, we said that it’s not JUST about speed.
 And that’s true where video streaming is concerned.
 Let’s say you create a video file and encode that video file with a specific bitrate.
 Nothing is being sent or received yet, so what does that bitrate mean if not speed?

-It basically refers to the demands of that file.
+It basically refers to the bandwidth required to play the stream.
 In other words, that’s how much data that file needs to transfer each second to stream properly.
 If those demands (bps) exceed the network connection speed (also bps), then the stream could buffer or fail completely.
 In this way, a high video bitrate does not mean the stream is fast.
 In fact, it’s quite the opposite.
-A higher video bitrate makes for a larger and more demanding file.
+A higher video bitrate requires a higher bandwidth connection to stream successfully.
 That’s one reason why it’s challenging to live stream high-quality video with low latency.

 Why Should You Care About Video Bitrate?